Hanumanth18/INDOOR-POSITIONING-SYSTEM/inoor-positioning-system-main/README.md

 - **Machine Learning Models** are trained on this data to understand the relationship between RSSI patterns and locations.
 - **Real-Time Processing** uses these models to estimate your location based on RSSI values as you move around.

-## Installation

-(Include any installation instructions here, if applicable.)

-## Usage

-(Include any usage instructions or examples here, if applicable.)

-## Contributing

-(Include guidelines for contributing to the project, if applicable.)

-## License

-(Include license information, if applicable.)